nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ![Calendar](images/Calendar.png "Class diagram of Calendar component") *Class diagram of the Calendar component*
  The calendar feature allows users to view their schedule by semester and academic year.
-Since our target user is professor, this feature allows the professor to manage their events in a way that is more related to their work life schedule.
+Since our target user is professor, this feature allows the professor to manage their events in accordance to their work schedule.

 #### Calendar Command Interpreter
 Below shows the sequence diagram of `CalendarCommandInterpreter`: